 In PRK the laser removes a layer of corneal tissue which flattens the cornea and allows light rays to focus more accurately on the retina.

 In LASIK — the most common refractive procedure — a thin flap is created on the surface of the cornea, a laser removes some corneal tissue, and then the flap is returned to its original position.

 There are many options for patients with myopia.
-Dr. Rosenbaum can help choose the right treatment for your unique vision needs.
+Our Doctors can help choose the right treatment for your unique vision needs.
 Contact Rosenbaum Eye and Laser Center today at 517-393-2020 or rosenbaumeye.com to learn more about myopia treatment in Lansing.